deondigital/api-client/Readme.md

 * Added support to expose entrypoint signatures.
 * Added `unitName` field to `GuardError` to indicate which file a guard error occurred in when using multi-file projects.
+* Added a terminate command, which disallows applying further events on a contract.

 ### [17.1.0] - 2020-11-05